Getting started with Express

 </html>

-Add this code to app.js (you can put it underneath the comment that says MIDDLEWARE):
+Add this code to app.js (put it underneath the comment that says MIDDLEWARE):

 // set the 'public' folder as the location for our static files: